Plastic surgeon who attempted to murder fellow doctor is jailed for life

 A sentence of six years for arson and 18 months for possessing a knife are to run concurrently.

+He said: “You must have had substantial professional experience of treating those who have suffered appalling and painful burns, and yet you attempted to set a fire in the middle of the night, intending to kill your former colleague and to endanger the lives of any other occupants as they lay sleeping in their beds.

+“Further, you were a trained surgeon, and yet you plunged a knife into your colleague’s body, passing through his liver, his pancreas, his duodenum and his inferior vena cava with the same murderous intent.”

-He said Brooks was “fixated” on employment difficulties he was facing and blamed Mr Perks for his troubles, with his “sense of grievance developing into deep anger” as he faced losing his career and his home.
+He said Brooks was “fixated” on employment difficulties he was facing and blamed Mr Perks for his troubles.

+He said: “Your key demand in negotiations to resolve your employment issues was that Mr Perks should be required to leave the (hospital) trust.

+“Upon that evidence and your extreme actions on the night of January 14 2021, I am sure that your simmering sense of grievance towards Mr Perks developed into deep anger.”

+He added: “There is evidence that your life was falling apart in January 2021.
+Your employment difficulties were coming to a head and you anticipated that the disciplinary hearing that opened earlier that week was likely to lead to your dismissal, the loss of your home and the breakdown of your marriage.

+“While not mentally ill, you were under very significant pressure.
+In my judgement, your anger at the perceived injustice and hopelessness of your situation led to this explosion of very serious violence.”

-Mr Justice Pepperall said he could not be sure whether Brooks had spent more than a few hours before breaking into Mr Perks’ house planning the “murderous expedition” and despite Brooks’ claims he had acted in self-defence when confronted by Mr Perks, the judge said he was sure that the defendant was the “sole aggressor”.
+Mr Justice Pepperall said he could not be sure whether Brooks had spent more than a few hours before breaking into Mr Perks’s house planning the “murderous expedition” and despite Brooks’s claims he had acted in self-defence when confronted by Mr Perks, the judge said he was sure that the defendant was the “sole aggressor”.

-He also said he could not detect any remorse for what he had done, and instead that Brooks felt “self-pity for the situation you find yourself in”.
+He also said he could not detect any remorse for what he had done, adding: “But rather, a fixed view that you were hounded out of your employment by what you describe as the ‘medical mafia’ and self-pity at the situation in which you now find yourself.”

 In a statement after Brooks was sentenced, Sam Shallow from the Crown Prosecution Service said: “Peter Brooks committed an act of extreme violence, attempting to murder a highly respected colleague.